Who's Who At the Overbeck Project

 Robert Hughes was Ruth Ann Overbeck's husband and worked with her on many of her historical research projects and neighborhood preservation efforts.
 An accomplished artist and active member of the Capitol Hill community, he manages the Scholars Program of the American Chemical Society.

 Nancy Metzger, who also chairs our Search Committee, has been intensively involved for many years in Capitol Hill community improvement and historic preservation efforts.
-She recently spearheaded the successful effort to have the Capitol Hill Historic District extended down 8th Street to the Navy Yard.
+She headed the successful effort to have the Capitol Hill Historic District extended down 8th Street S.E. to the Navy Yard and serves today on the city's Historic Preservation Review Board.

 Nancy Metzger chairs our Search Committee, which identifies prospective interviewees in the neighborhood and links them up with our interviewers.
 She's the author of Brick Walks and Iron Fences, a guide to walking tours of Capitol Hill, and former chair of the Historic District Committee.
 Before the Overbeck Project was founded, she was already recording oral histories in the neighborhood with the support of the Capitol Hill Restoration Society.